 Do you know which equipment your retail store needs?
 Starting a business, or buying an existing business from someone, is a very exciting position to be in.
-However, if you run out of the necessary supplies, you will face the consequences, which is never good for business.
-If you're lucky, you might just experience a slight inconvenience if you short on supplies.
+However, if you run out of the necessary supplies, you will face the consequences.
+If you're lucky, you might just experience a slight inconvenience if you're short on supplies.
 However, if you're unlucky and run out of the necessary equipment, it could spell disaster for your business.

 The best way to keep your business running smoothly, and to keep disaster at bay, is to make sure you have the supplies you need before you run out of them.
 Of course, which supplies you need depends entirely on the kind of retail store you operate.
-But, to give you a good idea of the kinds of equipment businesses need in general, this list of commonly used store supply items will get you on the path to being prepared, instead of being out of stock.
+But, to give you a good idea of the kinds of equipment a retail business needs, here's a list of the supplies you'll need for the opening day.

 What to Keep in Your Stock Room